mixu/npm_lazy/readme.md

 - Lazy caching: When a package is requested the first time, it is cached locally.
 No explicit need to manage packages or replication.
 - Metadata is expired periodically (default: 1 hour) so that the latest versions of packages are fetched.

+## New in version 1.3.x

+`npm search` and other non-installation related npm queries are now proxied to the registry.

+Note that only package index metadata and package tarfiles are cached; all other endpoints are just a transparently proxied (e.g. you can always run `npm install` for cached packages but more exotic npm endpoints will not work if the registry is down; they will simply act like their non-npm_lazy equivalents).

+Also, note that if you intend to write through npm_lazy you must set `cacheAge` to `0` so that npm metadata is always refreshed because npm wants to know that you have the most recent package `_id` before it allows writing.
+This will still return cached data for package.json indexes needed for installation if the registry is down, but only after attempting to contact the registry (this seems like a decent, but not perfect compromise).

 ## New in version 1.2.x

 Reworked the behavior with regards to index files, where npm_lazy would return a 500 even though it had an package.json file in it's cache once the maxRetries were exhausted if the file was considered to be up to date.
 The new/fixed behavior is to always fall back to the cached file.